ozwillo/ozwillo-doc/_includes/3-provisioning.md

 This section explains the provisioning protocol triggered between Ozwillo and the provider APIs when a [purchase act](#def-purchase-act) occurs on the portal.
 The outcome of a successful provisioning is an application instance that is both:

-1. allocated and reachable on the provider servers;
+1. allocated and reachable on the provider servers
-2. declared with appropriate settings, especially regarding access rights, on Ozwillo;
+2. declared with appropriate settings, especially regarding access rights, on Ozwillo

-where (2) enables the creation of [desk shortcuts](#def-desk-shortcuts) so that users can access (1).
+where (2) enables the creation of [desk shortcuts](#def-desk-shortcuts) so that users can access (1) {: .where}
-{: .where}

 The creation of an application instance on the provider side may imply configuration changes or new resources allocation.
 These implementation details are left unconstrained: the protocol focuses only on API communication.
 It means existing deployment operations does not have to be affected and should rather be exposed through this protocol.